AnotherKamila/kamila.is/teaching/how-routers-work/index.md

         hdr.ipv4.dst_addr: lpm;  // match prefixes
     }
     actions = {
-        through_gateway;         // through_gateway(gateway, iface)
+        through_gateway_ipv4;    // through_gateway(gateway, iface)
         direct;                  // direct(iface)
         drop;
     }
-    default_action = drop();     // if there is no route, drop it -- in reality, we might want to send an ICMP "No route to host" packet
+    default_action = drop();     // If there is no route, drop it -- in reality, we might want to
+                                 // send an ICMP "No route to host" packet.
-                                 // note that this is the default route, so control plane might want to set a default gateway here instead of dropping size = ROUTING_TABLE_SIZE;
+                                 // Note that this is the default route, so control plane might
+                                 // want to set a default gateway here instead of dropping. size = ROUTING_TABLE_SIZE;
 }
 ```
-(and equivalent for IPv6)
+(and the exact same thing for IPv6)

 ### 2. "It needs to be passed down": L2.5/ARP glue